 Sidel is a leading provider of equipment and services for packaging solutions within the beverage, food, home, and personal care segment.
 They work with world-renowned consumer brands such as Tropicana, Pepsi, and Birra Peroni.
 You have for sure, without knowing so, held in your hand a product processed by one of their machines.
-Being a supplier of these fast-paced production lines does, in turn require great technical support - something which Sidel is excelling at with innovative solutions.
+Being a supplier of these fast-paced production lines does, in turn, require great technical support.
+Something which Sidel excels at with innovative solutions.

 When uptime is crucial - so is efficient technical support

-To be able to offer quick technical support in those instances, Sidel has launched two advanced remote support solutions to ensure rapid response 24/7.
-We spoke with Loïc Ruebrecht, RVA Project Manager Consultant at Sidel, who has been a part of rolling out these technical support offers at/within Sidel.
+Sidel has launched two advanced remote support solutions to offer quick technical support in those instances to ensure rapid response 24/7.
+We spoke with Loïc Ruebrecht, RVA Project Manager Consultant at Sidel, who has been a part of rolling out these technical support offers at Sidel.

 Powered by advanced remote support solutions